sookinoby/generative-models/README.md

 Here's how to get set up:

 1. Install [Anaconda](https://www.continuum.io/downloads), a package manager.
 It is easier to install Python libraries using Anaconda.
 2. Install [scikit learn](http://scikit-learn.org/stable/install.html), a general-purpose scientific computing library.
 We'll use this to pre-process our data.
-You can instal it with 'conda install scikit-learn'.
+You can install it with 'conda install scikit-learn'.
 3. Then grab the Jupyter Notebook, with 'conda install jupyter notebook'.
 4. And then, get [MXNet](https://github.com/apache/incubator-mxnet/releases), an open source deep learning library.
 The python notebook was tested on  0.12.0 version of MxNet, and  you can install using pip as follows: pip install mxnet==0.12.0